-Before presenting our data-driven approach, let us consider the case where the autonomous dynamics $f(x;\bar r)$, and thus, the corresponding equilibrium $x_\infty(\bar r)$ are known.
-In this case, the following \ac{sos} program may be solved to find the parameterizing positive definite matrix $P$,
+Before presenting our data-driven approach, we first present the results for the case where the autonomous dynamics $f(x;\bar r)$, and thus, the corresponding equilibrium $x_\infty(\bar r)$ are known.
+In this case, {we encode the condition \eqref{eq:Oinf-lyap} as the following \ac{sos} program}